yyrdl/zco/readme.md

 recommend version of node.js(or iojs)  which support the destructuring assignment syntax.

+# why zco?

+   The most of operations in node.js(or webside) is based on callback,people convert callback-style-code to Promise-style-code(or other style) in order to making control flow clearly.But it is not good enough,we want to writing sync-style-code.we have created a few modules that allow us writing sync-style-code.

+   Many other modules require a Promise returned by expression after yield,it's not necessary if we just want to making control-flow clearly. __zco__ only work with callback,do less operation. zco has good performance among these coroutine modules(see performance statistics below).

 # performance battle

     results for 20000 parallel executions, 1 ms per I/O op ,2017-03-16